-Submit three double-spaced (including endnotes) printed copies of the essay and photocopies of illustrations.
-Do not submit original photographs.
-If the essay is within the guidelines of the journal's editorial policy, the editors will send the essay to specialist readers for their recommendations.
+If the essay is within the guidelines of the journal's editorial policy, the editors will send the essay to specialist readers for their evaluations.
 It is the goal of the editors to make editorial decisions as expeditiously as possible.
-Essays not accepted for publication will not be returned to the author unless requested.
-These are held for a period of one month, after the authors are informed of the rejection, after which date the essays will be destroyed.
+Essays not accepted for publication will be deleted after the author has been informed of the rejection.
 Unsolicited book reviews are not accepted.

 Upon the acceptance of an essay for publication, the editors will require the following from contributors:

 1. A final, revised, double-spaced digital copy of the essay and endnotes in the journal's style, in Microsoft Word as detailed below in the Notes for Contributors.

 2. A PDF copy of the final revised essay to preserve a record of the intended format.

 3. A Word file listing the captions for the illustrations; captions should follow the journal's style, as detailed in the Notes for Contributors, and include the sources of images.

 4. High resolution (minimum 300 dpi) illustrations as individual JPEG or TIFF files.
 Please use a cloud delivery system such as WeShare or DropBox to transmit your images.